 Abu Hamza al-Baghdadi, born Hamid Dawud Mohamed Khalil al-Zawi in 1959, is said to be the “original” Baghdadi and leader of the Mujahideen Shura Council (MSC), of which ISIS was an offshoot.

-This was a dystopic Orwellian backstory so that Zio creation “al Qaeda” can be used to join forces with Zio creation “ISIS” or “ISIL” in a united boogeyman front against “western forces.”
 Confused yet?
-Well, let’s go back down the rabbit hole of some of the Baghdadi creations, deaths and resurrections stories that Ziopathic media has sloshed out during the last nine years.
+Well, we’re just getting started.
+Let’s go back down the rabbit hole of some of the ISIS and Baghdadi death-and-resurrection stories that the Ziopathic media has sloshed out during the last 12 years.

-New York Times in 2007: “… American military spokesman provided a new explanation for Baghdadi’s ability to escape attack: He never existed.”
+… American military spokesman provided a new explanation for Baghdadi’s ability to escape attack: He never existed.

 A month later, one of fictional Baghdadi’s many wives and a son were arrested.
 During this period, he was also said to have raped the American aid worker as well as many Yazidi women he had taken as wives and sex slaves.

 In 2015, Baghdadi was a busy boogeyman.
 In brief, he beheaded that American aid worker that February, was “badly wounded” in March, was injured and died in a drone strike in April, was seriously injured in an airstrike in May, was “spotted” (with Elvis perhaps?) in Syria and Iraq in September, during which time he issued 11 commandments to Christians, etc., etc. etc. Too much to list it all.